ebtc-protocol/ebtc/packages/contracts/test-report.md

   Contract: Access Control: Liquity functions with the caller restricted to Liquity contract(s)
     BorrowerOperations
-      ✓ moveETHGainToTrove(): reverts when called by an account that is not StabilityPool TroveManager
+      ✓ moveETHGainToCdp(): reverts when called by an account that is not StabilityPool CdpManager
-      ✓ applyPendingRewards(): reverts when called by an account that is not BorrowerOperations ✓ updateRewardSnapshots(): reverts when called by an account that is not BorrowerOperations ✓ removeStake(): reverts when called by an account that is not BorrowerOperations ✓ updateStakeAndTotalStakes(): reverts when called by an account that is not BorrowerOperations ✓ closeTrove(): reverts when called by an account that is not BorrowerOperations ✓ addTroveOwnerToArray(): reverts when called by an account that is not BorrowerOperations ✓ setTroveStatus(): reverts when called by an account that is not BorrowerOperations ✓ increaseTroveColl(): reverts when called by an account that is not BorrowerOperations ✓ decreaseTroveColl(): reverts when called by an account that is not BorrowerOperations ✓ increaseTroveDebt(): reverts when called by an account that is not BorrowerOperations ✓ decreaseTroveDebt(): reverts when called by an account that is not BorrowerOperations ActivePool
+      ✓ applyPendingRewards(): reverts when called by an account that is not BorrowerOperations ✓ updateRewardSnapshots(): reverts when called by an account that is not BorrowerOperations ✓ removeStake(): reverts when called by an account that is not BorrowerOperations ✓ updateStakeAndTotalStakes(): reverts when called by an account that is not BorrowerOperations ✓ closeCdp(): reverts when called by an account that is not BorrowerOperations ✓ addCdpOwnerToArray(): reverts when called by an account that is not BorrowerOperations ✓ setCdpStatus(): reverts when called by an account that is not BorrowerOperations ✓ increaseCdpColl(): reverts when called by an account that is not BorrowerOperations ✓ decreaseCdpColl(): reverts when called by an account that is not BorrowerOperations ✓ increaseCdpDebt(): reverts when called by an account that is not BorrowerOperations ✓ decreaseCdpDebt(): reverts when called by an account that is not BorrowerOperations ActivePool
-      ✓ sendETH(): reverts when called by an account that is not BO nor TroveM nor SP ✓ increaseEBTCDebt(): reverts when called by an account that is not BO nor TroveM ✓ decreaseEBTCDebt(): reverts when called by an account that is not BO nor TroveM nor SP ✓ fallback(): reverts when called by an account that is not Borrower Operations nor Default Pool DefaultPool
+      ✓ sendETH(): reverts when called by an account that is not BO nor CdpM nor SP ✓ increaseEBTCDebt(): reverts when called by an account that is not BO nor CdpM ✓ decreaseEBTCDebt(): reverts when called by an account that is not BO nor CdpM nor SP ✓ fallback(): reverts when called by an account that is not Borrower Operations nor Default Pool DefaultPool
-      ✓ sendETHToActivePool(): reverts when called by an account that is not TroveManager ✓ increaseEBTCDebt(): reverts when called by an account that is not TroveManager ✓ decreaseEBTC(): reverts when called by an account that is not TroveManager ✓ fallback(): reverts when called by an account that is not the Active Pool StabilityPool
+      ✓ sendETHToActivePool(): reverts when called by an account that is not CdpManager ✓ increaseEBTCDebt(): reverts when called by an account that is not CdpManager ✓ decreaseEBTC(): reverts when called by an account that is not CdpManager ✓ fallback(): reverts when called by an account that is not the Active Pool StabilityPool
-      ✓ offset(): reverts when called by an account that is not TroveManager ✓ fallback(): reverts when called by an account that is not the Active Pool EBTCToken
+      ✓ offset(): reverts when called by an account that is not CdpManager ✓ fallback(): reverts when called by an account that is not the Active Pool EBTCToken
-      ✓ mint(): reverts when called by an account that is not BorrowerOperations ✓ burn(): reverts when called by an account that is not BO nor TroveM nor SP ✓ sendToPool(): reverts when called by an account that is not StabilityPool ✓ returnFromPool(): reverts when called by an account that is not TroveManager nor StabilityPool SortedTroves
+      ✓ mint(): reverts when called by an account that is not BorrowerOperations ✓ burn(): reverts when called by an account that is not BO nor CdpM nor SP ✓ sendToPool(): reverts when called by an account that is not StabilityPool ✓ returnFromPool(): reverts when called by an account that is not CdpManager nor StabilityPool SortedCdps
-      ✓ insert(): reverts when called by an account that is not BorrowerOps or TroveM ✓ remove(): reverts when called by an account that is not TroveManager ✓ reinsert(): reverts when called by an account that is neither BorrowerOps nor TroveManager LockupContract
+      ✓ insert(): reverts when called by an account that is not BorrowerOps or CdpM ✓ remove(): reverts when called by an account that is not CdpManager ✓ reinsert(): reverts when called by an account that is neither BorrowerOps nor CdpManager LockupContract
       ✓ withdrawLQTY(): reverts when caller is not beneficiary (68ms) LQTYStaking
-      ✓ increaseF_EBTC(): reverts when caller is not TroveManager LQTYToken
+      ✓ increaseF_EBTC(): reverts when caller is not CdpManager LQTYToken
       ✓ sendToLQTYStaking(): reverts when caller is not the LQTYSstaking (49ms) CommunityIssuance